Harness Engineering:

 Ever since LLMs hit the mainstream, attention has focused on the model: GPT-5, Claude, Gemini, Qwen.
 But in production, the real lever for reliability is no longer the model — it's everything around it.
 Context, tools, workflow, validation, guardrails, observability.
 We call that the harness, and designing it is a discipline of its own: Harness Engineering.

 At VOID, we built our first harness as a 100% on-premise stack to automate security updates, tested on open-source code and our own internal projects.
-Stack: Autogit (open source), Ollama serving Qwen3.5-27B, all running on an Nvidia RTX PRO 6000.
+Stack: Autogit (our internal VOID orchestration tool, being open-sourced), Ollama serving Qwen3.5-27B, all running on an Nvidia RTX PRO 6000.
 This hands-on experience reminded us of a simple truth: without an automated feedback loop, an AI agent has no business in production.

 1. The "we plugged in GPT, it'll work" trap